 The Corporation Itself is Not the Priority

 The real reason we run corporations is not to become Walmart, Monsato or Bayer – these are not examples of successful integral capital models.
 All of these businesses put more people out of work, than they actually serve to employ – by 100 to 3000 to 1 inverse return margins.
 Another word for this is social enslavement.
 Our tax generated public deficits rise accordingly, and people are at the mercy of fascist social structures which have replaced once thriving income models.
-These oligarch entities have only caused economic decline and served to establish monist approaches to social function.
+These oligarch entities have only imparted economic decline and served to establish monist approaches and socialism-styled function.
 If someone has you chained to a radiator in their basement (“It puts the lotion on its skin!
 It does what it is told!), they are not ‘moral’ just because they bring you food, water entertainment or medicine.
 They cannot pass off your imprisonment as ‘hosting’ or in some way saving you from hunger/disease.
 In such a circumstance, the corporation itself has now become the goal, and no longer mankind.
-Violence will eventually be the end result of such unethical activity.
+Social welfare cultures and regular violence will inevitably become (and already are) the end result of such unethical activity.

 If they existed only to make money – that would be fine.
 But this is not why they exist.

 In the same way, when a political party itself or a specific government itself becomes ‘the goal’ – war is the inevitable outcome.
 War is not the natural state of relation between cultures of man, it requires instead an artificial entity (political party, religion, cartel) to promote itself into monist representation in lieu of each culture participating in the war.
 This monist approach to power is indeed to goal of the oligarch corporation.
 It has nothing whatsoever to do with capitalism, nor in reality simply the making of money.
 Both war and oligarchy constitute an unhealthy misplacement of trust and focus.
 A valuing of the wrong thing.
 An entity valued over mankind.
 A god proxy.